samplemaker/freefem_matlab_octave_plot/README.md

 ## Files

   * `ff2patch.m` Library function which reads and rearranges the FreeFem++ output data in order to be plot within Matlab/Octave
-  * `ffslice3d.m` Cuts 3d simulation data along a plane
+  * `rundemoslice3d.m` Cuts a 3d simulation data along a plane and shows the crosssection
   * `runplotdemo2d.m` Matlab/Octave file demonstrating 2d surf, 2d density and 2d meshplots
   * `runplotdemo3d.m` Matlab/Octave file demonstrating 3d surf including tesselation and 3d meshplots
   * `ffgendata2ddisc.edp` Creates some fantasy art data (diffusion of temperature in a 2d-sheet metal)